| So

 Eventually we give up on finding our way by foot and board a Vaporetto

 (water taxi) to carry us down the Grand Canal to Piazza San Marco.
+We tour through St. Mark's Basilica and

 stop to view the treasures found therein.